magore/hp85disk/README.md

             make flash-isp-noboot         - build and flash the code using an ISP make flash-isp-noboot-release - flash the release code using an ISP
       </verbatim>
-  * make clean
-  * make
-  * make flash    # uses built in programmer to flash the code
-    * OR
-      * make flash-isp  # uses a 6 wire ISP to flash the code

 ## Example building with Makefile overrides
   * ( export BAUD=500000UL; export AVRDUDE_SPEED=1;  make flash-isp)